 In Wisconsin, nursing homes are seeing some serious worker shortfalls, according to this story by Wisconsin Public Radio. “the state’s roughly 400 nursing homes have around 16,500 vacant caregiver positions at long-term care facilities.
 Providers said one factor is their inability to raise wages to compete with other employers.”
 That’s primarily due to the state’s low Medicaid reimbursement rate.
 Medicaid pays for roughly 60 percent of all nursing home care nationally, according to the Kaiser Family Foundation.

 Home care workers are pushing for higher wages as a means to attract and retain a better quality workforce.
 It’s a challenge that many home care agencies struggle to balance—paying their workforce higher wages to remain competitive, especially in tight job markets, while dealing with thin profit margins due to low reimbursement by Medicare and especially, Medicaid.
-St. Paul, Minnesota is just one city wrestling with this, as the Union Advocate reported.
+St. Paul, Minn., is just one city wrestling with this, as the Union Advocate reported.

 According to the research and policy organization PHI International, more than two million home care workers across the U.S. provide personal assistance and health care support to older adults and people with disabilities in home and community-based settings.
 Most workers are women and people of color.
 Wages are low, and benefits are rare, according to this PHI brief.
 Workers earn about $13,000 annually; many have to rely on government assistance to get by.